 Data is clocked into the serial registers on low-to-high transitions of SCLK through SDI.
-Each string of data must consist of at least four bits of data.
-In applications where multiple devices are cascaded together, the string of data must consist of four bits for each device.
+Each string of data must consist of 8 bits of data.
+In applications where multiple devices are cascaded together, the string of data must consist of 8 bits for each device.
 A high data bit turns the respective output channel on and a low data bit turns it off.
 Fault data for the device is clocked out of SDO as serial input data is clocked into the device.
-Fault data consists of fault flags for shorted-load and open-load flags (bits 0-3) for each of the four output channels.
-A high bit in the fault data indicates a fault and a low bit indicates that no fault is present for that channel.
+Fault data consists of fault flags for the over-battery voltage (bit 8), under-battery voltage (bit 7) (not on TPIC46L03), and shorted/open-load flags (bits 1-6) for each of the six output channels.
+A logic-high bit in the fault data indicates a fault and a logic-low bit indicates that no fault is present on that channel.
 Fault register bits are set or cleared asynchronously to reflect the current state of the hardware.
-A fault must be present when CS is transitioned from high to low to be captured and reported in the serial fault data.
+The fault must be present when CS is transitioned from high to low to be captured and reported in the serial fault data.
 New faults cannot be captured in the serial register when CS is low.
 CS must be transitioned high after all of the serial data has been clocked into the device.
-A low-to-high transition of CS transfers the last four bits of serial data to the output buffer puts SDO in a high-impedance state and clears and reenables the fault register.
-The TPIC44L01/L02/L03 was designed to allow the serial input interfaces of multiple devices to be cascaded together to simplify the serial interface to the controller.
-Serial input data flows through the device and is transferred out SDO following the fault data in cascaded configurations.
+A low-to-high transition of CS transfers the last 6 bits of serial data to the output buffer, puts SDO in a high-impedance state, and clears and reenables the fault register.
+The TPIC46L01/L02/L03 was designed to allow the serial input data flows through the device and is transferred out SDO following the fault data in cascaded configurations.

-For parallel operation, data is transferred directly from the parallel input interface IN0-IN3 to the respective GATE(0-3) output asynchronously.
-SCLK or \overline{CS} is not required for parallel control.
+For parallel operation, data is asynchronously transferred directly from the parallel input interface (IN0-IN5) to the respective GATE output.
+SCLK or \overline{CS} are not required for parallel control.
 A 1 on the parallel input turns the respective channel on, where a 0 turns it off.
-Note that either the serial input interface or the parallel input interface can enable a channel.
+Note that either the serial interface or the parallel interface can enable a channel.
 Under parallel operation, fault data must still be collected through the serial data interface.

-The predrivers monitor the drain voltage for each channel to detect shorted-load or open-load fault conditions in the the on and off states respectively.
-These devices offer the option of using an internally generated fault-reference voltage or an externally supplied fault-reference voltage through VCOMP for fault detection.
-The internal fault reference is selected by connecting VCOMPEN to GND and the external reference is selected by connecting VCOMPEN to GND and the external reference is selected by connecting VCOMPEN to VCOMPEN to VCC.
-The drain voltage is compared to the fault reference when the channel is turned on to detect shorted-load conditions and when the channel is off to detect open-load conditions.
-When a shorted fault occurs using the TPIC44L01 or the TPIC44L03, the channel is turned off and a fault flag is sent to the control device as well as to the serial fault register bits.
-If a fault occurs while using the TPIC44L02, the channel transitions into a low-duty cycle, pulse-width-modulated (PWM) signal as long as the fault is present.
-Shorted-load fault conditions must be present for at least the shorted-load deglitch time, $t{(STBDG)}$, to be flagged as a fault.
-A fault flag is sent to the control device as well as the serial fault register bits.
+The predrivers monitor the drain voltage for each channel to detect shorted-load or open-load fault conditions in the on and off states respectively.
+These devices offer the option of using an internally generated fault-reference voltage or an externally supplied VCOMP for fault detection.
+The internal fault reference is selected by connecting VCOMPEN to GND and the external reference is selected by connecting VCOMPEN to GND and the external reference is selected by connecting VCOMPEN to V{CC}.
+The drain voltage is compared to the fault-reference voltage when the channel is turned on to detect shorted-load conditions and when the channel is off to detect open-load conditions.
+When a shorted-load fault occurs using the TPIC46L01 or TPIC46L03, the channel is turned off and a fault signal is sent to FLT as well as to the serial fault-register bit.
+When a shorted-load fault occurs while using the TPIC46L02, the channel transitions into a low-duty cycle, pulse-width-modulated (PWM) signal as long as the fault is present.
+Shorted-load conditions must be present for at least the shorted-load deglitch time, t(STBDG), in order to be flagged as a fault.
+A fault signal is sent to FLT as well as the serial fault register bit.
 More detail on fault detection operation is presented in the device operation section of this data sheet.